evannetwork/evannetwork.github.io/dev/hello-world.md

 undefined
 ```

 Yes, it's usually all asynchronous code, which means either callbacks or promises.
-In this short example it is ok to use callbacks, but once it gets more complicated, it's usually better to use promises for clarity.
+In this short example it is ok to use callbacks, but once it gets more complicated it's usually better to use promises for clarity.

 Here we have called the automatically created getter of the public `creator` property.
 Let's call the `hello` method we have written ourselves: